Florida Platform: Late Cretaceous and Paleogene sediments

-Late in the Cretaceous a trough, the Suwannee Channel or Strait, developed across southern Georgia and the Florida panhandle connecting the Tallahasse Embayment and the Southest Georgia Embayment.
+Late in the Cretaceous a trough, the Suwannee Channel or Strait, developed across southern Georgia and the Florida panhandle connecting the Tallahassee Embayment and the Southest Georgia Embayment.
 In the middle Eocene the Suwannee Channel was replaced by the Gulf Trough, which ran from the Chattahoochee Embayment in eastern Florida panhandle northwestward into Georgia, but did not connect to an embayment on the Atlantic coast.
 (The Tallahassee and Chattahoochee embayments occupied essentially the same position, and are collectively called the Apalachicola Embayment.)

 The Suwannee Channel and Gulf Trough effectively separated the primarily carbonate sedimentation of the southern platform from the clastic sedimentation of the northern and western platform.
 The southward movement of clastic sedimentation suppressed carbonate sedimentation.
 When the sea level was higher the channel moved north and carbonate sediments formed over more of the platform.
 The channel filled in with clastic sediments during the Oligocene, as a result of lower sea levels and slower currents in the channel caused by a shift in the Gulf Stream.
 The Appalachian Mountains were uplifted in the Paleogene, increasing the siliciclastic sediments carried by streams towards the channels.

 A seismic profile feature in Florida called the Mid-Cretaceous Sequence Boundary has been interpreted to represent a fall in sea level followed by a large rise leading to the deposit of deep-water carbonate sediments in the later Cretaceous over earlier shallow-water carbonate deposits.
 The sea level relative to the Florida Platform rose and fell repeatedly in the Cenozoic, alternatively uncovering and flooding parts of the platform.
 Evaporite deposits in the Paleogene were thinner and covered smaller areas than those in the late Cretaceous.
 Carbonate sedimentation was higher in the Eocene and Oligocene, while clastic sediments have predominated since the Miocene.
 The oldest sediments that are exposed in Florida are Eocene limestones of the Avon Park Formation at the crest of the Ocala Platform in Citrus and Levy counties.